Why hire a Birth Doula?

 Emotional Support

 Birth can feel big.
-A doula provides calm, reassuring presence from pregnancy through postpartum so you never have to navigate uncertainty alone.
+A doula provides a calm, reassuring presence from pregnancy through postpartum — someone entirely focused on your wellbeing so you never have to navigate uncertainty alone.
+Having someone steady in the room who knows you, knows your birth plan, and knows how to help can be transformative.

 Improved Birth Outcomes

-Research consistently shows that doula support is linked to:
+Research consistently shows that continuous doula support during labour is linked to:

 Shorter labours